Skip to main content

 Events and State

-In Cotomy, events are standard DOM events, managed in a predictable and safe way.
-This section shows how interaction works and why Cotomy treats the DOM as the UI state.
+In Cotomy, events are standard DOM events managed through runtime tracking.
+This section shows how interaction works with the DOM as UI state.

 Goals